 1968 Status Quo – Pictures Of Matchstick Men

 In 1967, the group began playing psychedelic music and changed their name yet again, this time becoming Traffic.
 When Steve Winwood claimed to have registered that name first, they became Traffic Jam.
-Only one single came out with that group name before they changed their name one last time and became The Status Quo.
+Only one record came out using that name before they changed their name one last time and became The Status Quo.

 After some drooping sales for their first few albums, the group signed with Vertigo Records.
 The group changed direction and began playing hard rock instead of psychedelic music.
 Beginning in 1972, they charted with at twenty top ten records in the UK and countless top forty singles.

 Meanwhile, in the US: crickets.
-No notice of the group at all.
+No notice of the group at all other than their one hit from 1968.

 The band is still active, and they released their 33rd album in 2019.